teresashchen/robert/content/testimony/item1.md

 type: itemized
 ---

-I have recevied traning from Mr. Lau since I was 16.
+I have learned violin from Mr. Lau since I was 16.
+Although I stopped practicing for years, I decided to pick it up again.
 I am 60 year-old now.
 It is never to late to start!